How to Deal With and Overcome Your Insecurities

 The Solution

 Repeated thoughts of “I’m not good enough” and “this won’t work out for me” lead to an internal dialogue and unconscious belief that supports those thoughts, meaning that we start to tell ourselves, time and time again, that we’re not good enough and we start to be our own harshest and most critical judge.
 And, guess what?
 You’re left feeling insecure.
 Not just once, not just twice, but repeatedly.
-If you want to lessen that insecurity, the reliable and effective way to do it is to undo the psychological damage that was done to you and that made you believe the lie that you’re unworthy, not good enough, or unlovable in the first place.
+If we want to feel more secure internally, we often need to begin understanding and healing the beliefs, emotional wounds, nervous system patterns, and protective responses that taught us to doubt ourselves in the first place.
 You learned to be insecure.
-Now it’s time to learn to be secure.
+In the same way, you can learn to be secure.

-Insecurities comes from feeling unseen, unacknowledged, unappreciated, and incompetent.
-Security and a good sense of self-worth come from being seen for who you really are, and from feeling safe, soothed, and loved.
+Insecurity often grows in environments where we don’t feel consistently seen, emotionally safe, valued, understood, supported, encouraged, or accepted for who we are.
+And over time, those experiences can shape the way we relate to ourselves internally.
+Security and a good sense of self-worth come from the opposite: being seen for who you really are, and from feeling safe, soothed, and loved.
 Here’s how you build it.

 You learned to be insecure.
-Now it’s time to learn to be secure.
+In the same way, you can learn to be secure.

 A brief note: As we get into this, I want to briefly note that insecurity doesn’t just look like low-self esteem and uncertainty.
 Really check yourself and invite yourself to be honest.
 Do you have insecurities that are preventing you from living the kind of life you want to live?